runekaagaard/hjerne/README.md

-# Hjerne: Your Intelligent Coding Assistant
+# Hjerne

-Hjerne is a powerful Django-based application designed to streamline your coding workflow by managing projects, changesets, and contexts.
-With seamless integration with Tree-sitter and ChatGPT, Hjerne enhances productivity and provides intelligent code management capabilities directly within Emacs.
+Hjerne is an app written ind Django and emacs for managing projects, changesets, and contexts.
+It uses uses Tree-sitter to understand the code and supports sending changesets into the emacs chatgpt-shell buffer and merging the updated code directly back into your project.

 ## Features